 addition, the function block reads or writes the state of conditions for other blocks.
 By

-default, Initialize Function block initializes block state with the State
+default, the Initialize Function block initializes the block state with the

 AUTOSAR models can use the blocks to model potentially complex AUTOSAR startup, reset, and shutdown sequences.
 The subsystems work with any AUTOSAR component modeling style.
 (However, software-in-the-loop simulation of AUTOSAR initialize, reset, or terminate runnables works only with exported function modeling.)